Radiologic Technology

 Students will also be required to attend regular laboratory courses for hands-on learning experiences during the fall and winter semesters at Corewell Health in Royal Oak on some academic instruction days.
 This will require students to commute off campus for utilization of the lab.
 On rare occasions, academic instruction may also be moved to a classroom at Corewell Health when necessary.

 The Oakland University Radiologic Technology program is affiliated with Corewell Health to provide the clinical education as required by the American Registry of Radiologic Technologists.
-Clinical education takes place 3 days each week (all semesters, for 24 months) in a variety of rotations at the Corewell Health in Royal Oak, Troy, Grosse Pointe, and West Bloomfield.
+Clinical education takes place 3 days each week (all semesters, for 24 months) in a variety of rotations at the Corewell Health locations in Royal Oak, Troy, Grosse Pointe, West Bloomfield, Lenox and Warren.
 Additional clinical sites may be required.
 Students spend time in a variety of locations within the radiology departments of these locations.
 Students are also expected to complete rotations on a variety of shifts (start and end times vary).
 Clinical schedules are determined by the Radiologic Technology Clinical Coordinator prior to the start of each semester, and are subject to change when necessary.

 Clinical rotations include, but are not limited to: General radiography, surgical, gastrointestinal, portables, outpatient, pediatric, emergency, etc.